daemonraco/drtools/docs/tasks.md

 | `verbose` | `boolean` |  `true` | Whether to display loading log information or not.    |

 ## Required methods
-When you extend the class `Task` you have to conside this methods:
+When you extend the class `Task` you have to consider this methods:

 | Name            |    Scope    | Return Type | Optional | Description                              |
 |-----------------|:-----------:|:-----------:|:--------:|------------------------------------------|